-- the financial statements of the Ministry on pages 164 to 201: - present fairly, in all material respects: - · its financial position as at 30 June 2019; and - · its financial performance and cash flows for the year ended on that date; and - comply with generally accepted accounting practice in New Zealand in accordance with the Public Benefit Entity Standards. - the performance information of the Ministry on pages 30 to 31 and 110 to 161: - presents fairly, in all material respects, for the year ended 30 June 2019: - · what has been achieved with the appropriation; and - the actual expenses or capital expenditure incurred compared with the appropriated or forecast expenses or capital expenditure; and - complies with generally accepted accounting practice in New Zealand. - the statements of expenses and capital expenditure of the Ministry on pages 221 to 233 are presented fairly, in all material respects, in accordance with the requirements of section 45A of the Public Finance Act 1989.
+- the financial statements of the Ministry on pages 164 to 201: - present fairly, in all material respects: - its financial position as at 30 June 2019; and

+- with the Public Benefit Entity Standards. - the performance information of the Ministry on pages 30 to 31 and 110 to 161: - presents fairly, in all material respects, for the year ended 30 June 2019: - what has been achieved with the appropriation; and - forecast expenses or capital expenditure; and - complies with generally accepted accounting practice in New Zealand. - the statements of expenses and capital expenditure of the Ministry on pages 221 to 233 are presented fairly, in all material respects, in accordance with the requirements of section 45A of the Public Finance Act 1989.